 Mature RP Content and Inappropriate Posts

-Here at the Collective, we pride ourselves on being home to a community of writers who can be trusted to deal with mature themes in a responsible and considerate manner.
-Whilst we do not have any explicit rules which forbid such content (including but not limited to non-consent, hate speech, self-harm, etc.) in the event that your roleplay or other written work is found to handle such material in an inappropriate manner, it may be locked or removed completely.
+Here at the Collective, we pride ourselves on being home to a community of writers who can be trusted to deal with mature themes in a responsible and considerate manner, and as such the only content we explicitly restrict is excessive violence and graphic depictions of sex.
+Whilst members are not forbidden from including mature themes in their work (including but not limited to non-consent, hate speech, self-harm, etc.) in the event that your roleplay or other written work is found to handle such material in an inappropriate manner, it may be locked or removed completely.
 Continuing to post similar content without demonstrating an attempt to correct these issues may result in a formal ban.
-The RPG Collective Staff reserve the right to amend or remove content deemed inappropriate at any time.
+The RP Collective Staff reserve the right to amend or remove content deemed inappropriate at any time.

 If you see an inappropriate post, please use the report function of the website by clicking on button with an ! in it at the top right hand side of the post.
 That will allow this report to appear in the Moderators Report Queue and be dealt with quickly.
 Please ensure you leave a reason with your report.
 Any posts that are reported simply out of spite, malice, a personal grudge etc. will be ignored and the user who reported them will be warned by Staff. #

 This is a rarity on our website but occasionally we all hit some dark places and need someone to talk to.
 Please feel free to talk to someone online that you trust, but please consider seeing a counselor or similar in your area.
 There is no shame in this.